-Based on fire weather, fire activity, and resource commitment to wildland fires, prescribed fires, and fuels projects, each GACC will start preparedness planning no later than May 1 and continue to at least October 15 of every year.

-Each agency representative will initiate the restrictions imposed by the preparedness levels upon those lands within their jurisdiction.
-Federal agencies will impose these restrictions that are required by the National Preparedness Plan as well.
+- Based on fire weather, fire activity, and resource commitment to wildland fires, prescribed fires, and fuels projects, each GACC will start preparedness planning no later than May 1 and continue to at least October 15 - of every year. - Each agency representative will initiate the restrictions imposed by the preparedness levels upon those lands - 32 within their jurisdiction.
+Federal agencies will impose these restrictions that are required by the National - 33 Preparedness Plan as well.

-Managers of prescribed fires and fuels projects using national resources (Type 1 hand crews, air tankers, etc.) are to request the use of the national resources from the appropriate GACC each day prior to implementation.
-GACC agency coordinators will also track the planned use of these national resources in contingency planning to avoid simultaneous commitment of the same resources to multiple fires or projects.
+- Managers of prescribed fires and fuels projects using national resources (Type 1 hand crews, air tankers, etc.) are to request the use of the national resources from the appropriate GACC each day prior to implementation.
+GACC agency coordinators will also track the planned use of these national resources in contingency - GACC agency coordinators will also track the planned use of these national resources in contingence planning to avoid simultaneous commitment of the same resources to multiple fires or projects. - 39